Skip to main content

 gitlab-runner:

-environment: # these values will be used during `gitlab-runner register`
+environment: # used during `gitlab-runner register`

 - RUNNER_EXECUTOR=docker # change from shell (default)